reaper7/M5Stack_BLE_client_Owon_B35T/README.md

 **Please note:**

-Current arduino-esp32 git (14.05.2018) allows you to choose partiton scheme from Arduino IDE->Tools->Partition Scheme, it is important to change this from default to minimal_spiffs or no_ota, because the size of the binary file exceeds the allowable value in the default partition.
+Current arduino-esp32 git (14.05.2018) allows you to choose partiton scheme from Arduino IDE->Tools->Partition Scheme,<br>
+it is important to change this from default to minimal_spiffs or no_ota,<br>
+because the size of the binary file exceeds the allowable value in the default partition.<br>

 ![remote meter 1](https://github.com/reaper7/M5Stack_BLE_client_Owon_B35T/blob/master/docs/m5stack.jpg)